Oil Sampling Hardware Guide

 Over the years, technology and ingenuity have improved upon the designs and availability of oil sampling hardware to make sampling more accessible and more representative of system and fluid conditions.
 Two of the most notable oil sampling equipment recently introduced are the Ultra Clean Vacuum Device (UCVD) and Luneta’s Condition Monitoring Pod (CMP).

 The Condition Monitoring Pod is a multifaceted piece of equipment that lets an inspector perform many tasks from the same port.
-The CMP, also known as a "multi-parameter inspection pod," combines an oil sight glass and a sample port into a single piece of equipment.
+The CMP, also known as a “multi-parameter inspection pod,” combines an oil sight glass and a sample port into a single piece of equipment.
 The CMP lets you view oil levels, color, clarity, aerating and foaming, corrosion, varnish, and wear debris.
-An oil sample may be drawn through the built-in, vacuum pump-compatible sample port.
-The CMP incorporates a stainless-steel pilot tube that may be bent inside the machine to the appropriate sample position.
+Oil is drawn through the built-in, vacuum-compatible port, with the CMP’s stainless-steel pilot tube bending to reach the optimal position inside the machine.

 Oil Sampling Methods